rartzi/aixchange/docs/core/ARCHITECTURE.md

 # System Architecture

 ## Overview
-This document outlines the technical architecture and implementation plan for AiXplore, including system design, deployment strategies, and technical decisions.
+This document outlines the technical architecture and implementation plan for (AI)Xplore, including system design, deployment strategies, and technical decisions.

 ## 1. System Components